L13/vscode-projects/README.md

 ### Quick Menu for Favorites

-* `Click` - Open a favorite folder, workspace or project.
+* `Click` - Open a favorite workspace.
 If `l13Projects.openInNewWindow` is true the workspace opens in a new window or all workspaces in a group open in new windows.

 ### Workspaces

-* `Click` - Open a folder, workspace or project.
-If `l13Projects.openInNewWindow` is true the project opens in a new window.
+* `Click` - Open a workspace.
+If `l13Projects.openInNewWindow` is true the workspace opens in a new window.
 * Tooltip shows path of the workspace.

 ### Workspaces Context Icons